empirical-run/empirical/examples/humaneval/README.md

 ## Run the example

-1. Download the dataset from [this link](https://github.com/openai/human-eval/blob/master/data/HumanEval.jsonl.gz)

-1. Extract and keep the dataset as `HumanEval.jsonl`
+If you have Node.js version >= 18
+1. Run `node download-dataset.mjs`

 1. Run with Empirical
     ```
     npx @empiricalrun/cli run
     ```

+You can also manually download dataset

+1. Download the dataset from [this link](https://github.com/openai/human-eval/blob/master/data/HumanEval.jsonl.gz)

+1. Extract and keep the dataset as `HumanEval.jsonl`